 CatIQ Issues Annual Update of Insurance Industry Exposure Database for Canada

-- Line of business (personal, commercial, and motor hull)
+- Line of business (personal, commercial, and motor hull), and

-Launched in June 2018, CatIQ’s IED is based on detailed exposure submissions from a majority of the Canadian insurance market.
+Launched in June 2018, CatIQ’s IED is based on detailed exposure submissions from the majority of the Canadian insurance market.
 Consistent with PERILS’ globally recognized methodology, CatIQ’s IED is updated annually from the ground-up.
-Also, with the support of the participating insurers, CatIQ produces industry loss estimates at the FSA level as follows:
+With the support of the participating insurers, CatIQ also produces industry loss estimates at the FSA level as follows:

 - The same perils, lines of business and cover types as listed above

-- Any catastrophe that results in an industry loss greater than C$300 million
+- For any catastrophe that results in an industry loss greater than C$250 million

 This detailed loss dataset comprises eleven major events, including:

 - Windstorm in Ontario and Quebec – May 2018

 - Ottawa and Gatineau Tornadoes – September 2018

 - Fort McMurray Ice Jam Flooding – April 2020

 - British Columbia Flooding – November 2021